ZacharyKeatings/ZacharyKeatings/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=ZacharyKeatings&color=blueviolet&style=flat-square)

+---

+### Building games, tools, and self-hosted systems one project at a time.

 </div>

 ---

 ## About Me

-I'm a full-stack developer who loves building useful tools, game systems, and self-hosted platforms.
-Most of my work lives in private repos (for now), but I'm always pushing something forward - whether it's a game prototype in Godot or a DevOps tweak on my home lab.
+I build full-stack software, game systems, and self-hosted tooling.
+Most of my work runs in private repos while I polish and ship features, but the public projects below give a good slice of what I create.
+I like systems that scale cleanly and codebases that behave themselves.

 ---